Fast, secure, risk-free booking guaranteed.

 What’s not included:

-Here’s a list of personal items you need to bring:
+Here’s a list of things you need to bring:

 Of course!
 You’ll need to bring your own sleeping bag and pad, and if you don’t have your own, there are plenty of rental companies in Portland—the starting point of your tour.
 You can rent from LowerGear Rentals, Mountain Shop, Portland Paddle, or any other rental company in Portland.
 Make sure you make arrangements in time.
 Contact us if you need any help!